Ensuring quality of research

 FTA uses an integrated concept of quality of research for development (QoR4D).
 It appreciates that scientific credibility is necessary, but that this alone is insufficient for research programs to achieve development outcomes.

-The research must also be relevant to intended users, asking and answering questions that will help overcome problems and facilitate and support solutions.
+Research must also be relevant to intended users, asking and answering questions that will help overcome problems and facilitate and support solutions.
 It must be perceived as legitimate by all stakeholders so they trust that the process and results of the research have considered, and fairly reflect, their values and perspectives.
 It needs to be effective, with appropriate methods and mechanisms to translate knowledge to implementation and use by stakeholders.
 High-quality research for development has high potential to contribute to significant outcomes and to positive livelihoods, food security and environmental impacts.

 |•||How research strategies and specific research questions are developed and defined (including who is involved and how relevance is determined);|